BenjaminLiu221/Wordle/README.md

 - Tracks progress of Wordle through color scheme of letters if userInput is a word in the word list
 - Letter Board updates dynamically through color scheme of letters

+## Prerequisites

+- Basic knowledge of C#
+- Visual Studio 2022

 ## To Get Started

-- IDE that allows for multiple items to each project
-   - ie. Visual Studio 2022
 - WordleList
    - Create a text file that has only five letter words each line
    - Update string **wordle_Library_File_Path** to *directory\textfilename.txt*
-- Enjoy!